wkumari/draft-vandergaast-edns-client-subnet/README.md

    restrictions indicated in the incoming query from its client.
 See also Section 7.5.

-   Since the Recursive Resolver it contacts will essentially treat it as a Stub Resolver, the Forwarding Resolver must be prepared for a REFUSED response if the Recursive Resolver does not permit incoming ADDRESS information.
-The Forwarded MUST retry with FAMILY and ADDRESS set to 0.
+   Since the Recursive Resolver it contacts will treat it like a Stub Resolver, the Recursive Resolver's policies regarding incoming ADDRESS information will apply in the same way.
+If the Forwarding Resover receives a REFUSED response when it sends a query which includes a non-zero ADDRESS, it MUST retry with FAMILY and ADDRESS set to 0.

-Contavalli, et al.        Expires April 8, 2016                 [Page 9]
+Contavalli, et al.         Expires May 7, 2016                  [Page 9]

-Internet-Draft        Client Subnet in DNS Queries          October 2015
+Internet-Draft        Client Subnet in DNS Queries         November 2015

 7.2.
 Generating a Response